A is for Apologies for Past Practices of Forced Adoption

 Another common illness that adoptees have is lung disease, and in my early 40s I was diagnosed with bronchiectasis after a winter of continual chest infections.
 It would be good to know the reason why.

 My mental health has at times been swamped by life’s difficulties and I did not have the resilience to weather the death of a child, followed by the stresses of fighting for a child with a disability.
 My well was depleted if indeed I had one in the first place.
-Through discovering my identity, abilities and passions in life, I have begun to rebuild and filled that well.
+Through discovering my identity, abilities and passions in life, I have begun to rebuild and fill that well.

 I is for Identity

 Still re-developing my Identity.
 Historical archaeological digs have unearthed a knight of the realm, my great-grandfather Sir Edwin Harris Dunning, his aviator son, Edwin Harris Dunning (the first pilot to land a plane onto a moving ship and tragically killed on his third attempt), and my grandfather John Denzil Dunning, who fell out of favour with his father because he went AWOL from the army.
-More recently I’ve traced my family roots to the Scrase family of the 1400s.

 J is for Journey